rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Avoid Boilerplate Projects" "avoidBoilerplate" %}}

 You start to learn React?
-Avoid boilerplate projects.
-To learn React is already enough, you shouldn't bother with all the tooling around it.
-That will come naturally in the future.
-When you setup your own project from scratch, you will know how the underlying things work.
-It will maybe lead to your very own boilerplate project.
+I can recommend to avoid boilerplate projects.
+It is already tough to learn React.
+You shouldn't bother with all the tooling around it.
+Especially when someone else has set up the tooling for you.

 I can recommend to use {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 It is the official zero-configuration setup by Facebook for React.

-After a while you may want to dig depper and setup your own project.
+After a while you may want to dig deeper and setup your own project without create-react-app.
 Then it is about time to get to know the tools around you.
+When you setup your own project from scratch, you will get to know how the underlying things work.
+It will maybe lead to your very own boilerplate project.

 You can use boilerplate projects as blueprint to experiment how things work.
-Experiment with the tools in the projects, get to know which problem they might solve for you and use them yourself.
+Experiment with the tools in the projects, get to know which problem they solve for you and use them yourself.

 * avoid boilerplate projects
-* use {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} to learn React
+* use {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} to [learn React](https://www.robinwieruch.de/the-road-to-learn-react/)
-* when you feel comfortable with React, explore the tools around it
+* when you feel comfortable with React
+  * explore the tools around it
+  * create your own boilerplate project

 {{% chapter_header "Learn X before you learn Y" "learnXBeforeY" %}}

 The ecosystem around React is huge since React is only a view library.
 There are a lot of opinions out there how to approach to learn it.
-The general advice is to learn X before you learn Y. In the following list you will find valuable learnings in React before you start to use another library in the ecoystem:
+The general advice is to learn X before you learn Y. In the following list you will find valuable things to learn in React before you start to use another tool in the ecosystem:

 * JSX syntax
 * ReactDOM.render